 Lafayette, IN 47904

-Please do not send an email regarding an appointment, we may not receive it in a timely manner.
+Please do not send an email regarding an appointment, appointments are scheduled by phone only.

 Hours Of Operation